nomad-coe/nomad/docs/develop/setup.md

     )
     data.save()
 ```

-When running in the `test-integration` or `test-record` mode (see below), this
+When running in the online mode (see below), this function will be executed in
-function will be executed in order to prepare the application backend.
-The
+order to prepare the application backend.
+The `closeAPI` function will handle
-`closeAPI` function will handle cleaning the test state between successive
+cleaning the test state between successive `startAPI` calls: it will completely
-`startAPI` calls: it will completely wipe out MongoDB, ElasticSearch and the
+wipe out MongoDB, ElasticSearch and the upload files.
-upload files.

-!!! note

-    The tests are using the configuration specified in `gui/tests/nomad.yaml`, that
-    specifies a separate database/filesystem config in order to prevent interacting with
-    any other instances of NOMAD.

-In order to control how the API traffic is handled, there are three main ways
-for running the test suite, as configured in `package.json`:

- - `yarn test [<filename>]`: Runs the tests parallelly in an 'offline'
-   mode: `startAPI` will use pre-recorded API snapshot files that are found in
-   gui/tests.
- - `yarn test-integration filename>]`: Runs the tests serially and `startAPI`
-   will forward any API traffic to a live API that is running locally.
- - `yarn test-record [<filename>]`: Runs the tests serially and `startAPI` will
-   forward traffic to a live API that is running locally, additionally
-   recording the traffic to the specified snapshot file.

-!!! note

-    Before running against a live API (`yarn test-integration` and `yarn
+#### Running tests
+The tests can be run in two different modes. _Offline testing_ uses
+pre-recorded files to mock the API traffic during testing.
+This allows one to
+run tests more quickly without a server.
+During _online testing_, the tests
+perform calls to a running server where a test state has been prepared.
+This
+mode can be used to perform integration tests, but also to record the snapshot
+files needed by the offline testing.

+##### Offline testing
+This is the way our CI pipeline runs the tests and should be used locally
+whenever you wish to e.g. reproduce pipeline errors or when your tests do not
+involve any API traffic.

+1. Ensure that the gui artifacts are up-to-date:
+    ```sh
+    ./scripts/generate_gui_test_artifacts.sh
+    ```
+    As snapshot tests do not connect to the server, the artifacts cannot be
+    fetched dynamically from the server and static files need to be used
+    instead.

+2. Run `yarn test` to run the whole suite or `yarn test [<filename>]` to run a
+   specific test.

+##### Online testing
+When you wish to record API traffic for offline testing, or to perform
-    test-record`), you need to boot up the infrastructure and ensure that the
+integration tests, you will need to have a server running with the correct
-    nomad package is available with the correct test configuration:
+configuration.
+To do this, follow these steps:

 1. Have the docker infrastructure running: `docker compose up`

 2. Have the `nomad appworker` running with the config found in
     `gui/tests/nomad.yaml`.
 This can be achieved e.g. with the command: `export
     NOMAD_CONFIG=gui/tests/nomad.yaml; nomad admin run appworker`

 3. Activate the correct python virtual environment before running the tests
     with yarn (yarn will run the python functions that prepare the state).

+4. Run the tests with `yarn test-record [<filename>]` if you wish to record a
+   snapshot file or `yarn test-integration [<filename>]` if you want the
+   perform the test without any recording.

 ## Build the docker image